 - fifteen (n.)

-- Old English fiftyne, from fif "five" (see five) + tyne (see -teen).
+- Old English fiftyne, from fif "five" (from PIE root *penkwe- "five") + tyne (see -teen).
+For vowel shift, see met (v.).
 Cognate with Old Saxon fiftein, Old Frisian fiftine, Old Norse fimtan, Swedish femton, Dutch vijftien, German fünfzehn, Gothic fimftaihun "fifteen."
 French quinze, Italian quindici "fifteen" are from Latin quindecim (from quinque "five;" see quinque-; + -decim (see -teen).
 The number of players forming a side in rugby.

 - fifteenth (adj.)

 - late 14c., from fifteen + -th (1).
 By 15c. displacing forms derived from Old English fifteoða.
 Compare Old Frisian fiftuda, Dutch vijftiende, German fünfzehnte, Old Norse fimmtandi, Gothic fimftataihunda, with ordinal -d where English has -th.
 As a noun by late 14c.

 - c.
 1200, fift, from Old English fifta "fifth," from fif "five" (from PIE root *penkwe- "five") + -ta (see -th (1)).
 Normal development would have yielded fift; altered 14c. by influence of fourth.
 Compare Old Frisian fifta, Old Saxon fifto, Old Norse fimmti, Dutch vijfde, Old High German fimfto, German fünfte, Gothic fimfta.